 Marco completed his Bachelors and Masters degrees in Sustainable Chemistry at the University of Venice, Italy.
 His research projects were focused on the use of dimethylcarbonate (DMC) as green reagent.
 In his BSc he studied the reactivity of DMC with sugars (isosorbide) to produce renewable solvents and monomers, while in the MSc he investigated the reactivity of the carbonate analogues of mustard gases.
 He spent a semester at Queens University Belfast within the Erasmus Programme.
 After his degree, Marco went to the Politecnico of Milan to study the application of biobased molecules to the modification of graphene and carbon nanotubes.
 He joined the CSCT to deepen his interest in renewable materials.
-He likes spending his free time outdoor hiking and cycling, and also cooking.
+He likes spending his free time outdoors hiking and cycling, and also cooking.

 - Functional Xylose Polymer platform for sustainable plastics with Dr Antoine Buchard, Dr Chris Chuck and Professor David Leak; International Partner: Los Alamos International Laboratory – PhD project

 - Degradable rubbers from sugars: combining carbohydrate and olefin metathesis chemistry towards sustainable elastomers with Dr Antoine Buchard and Professor Richard Trask – 2nd MRes project

 - Environmental remediation and bioenergy production through the hydrothermal co-liquefaction of seaweed and microplastics with Professor Chris Chuck and Professor Marcelle McManus – 1st MRes project